Hypomagnetic field effects as a potential avenue for testing the radical pair mechanism in biology: Introduction

 Earth's magnetic field, depending on latitude, ranges from $\sim$24 to $\sim$66 $\mu$T \cite{Alken2021}, which is hundreds of times smaller than the strength of a typical refrigerator magnet.
 Remarkably, the scale of energies corresponding to the geomagnetic field is about a million times smaller than thermal energies, $k_B T$ ($k_B$ and $T$ are the Boltzmann constant and temperature, respectively), at biologically relevant temperatures.
-Thus far, the mechanisms behind such effects remain elusive.
+This makes any classical interpretation of hypomagnetic field effects in biology highly challenging.
+Thus far, the mechanisms behind such effects remain elusive \cite{Nordmann_2017,Kirschvink_2010}.
+It must also be noted that classical models based on stochastic resonance \cite{Galvanovskis_1997}, ion channels \cite{Rosenspire_2005}, and magnetic induction \cite{Nimpf_2019} have also been proposed for weak magnetic field effects in biology.
+However, for instance, in Ref \cite{Hochstoeger_2020}, the authors show that the experimental observation supports the radical pair mechanism based on cryptochrome for avian magnetoreception.

-It is known that applied magnetic fields can influence reaction rates and yields in certain chemical reactions \cite{Fessenden_1963,Sagdeev_1973,Brocklehurst_1974}.
+It is known that applied magnetic fields can influence reaction rates and yields in certain chemical reactions \cite{Fessenden_1963,Sagdeev_1973,Brocklehurst_1974,Timmel1998}.
 The key elements in these processes are pairs of radicals--transient molecules with an odd number of electrons in their outer shell--that carry quantum spins.
 Electrons possess spins of $S=\dfrac{1}{2}$.
-Spin also has a magnetic feature, meaning that any other spins and magnetic field around can influence the spin state of the particle (radical).
-A pair of radicals can be formed by electron transfer between two molecules or breaking a chemical bond.
+Spin also has a magnetic feature, meaning that any other spins and magnetic field around can influence the particle's spin state (radical).
+A pair of radicals can be formed by electron transfer between two molecules or by breaking a chemical bond.
 A radical pair can be in a singlet or triplet state, depending on the donor and acceptor molecule’s spin configuration \cite{Hayashi2004}.
 Spin is usually a conserved quantity in reactions involving organic molecules, which is essential for magnetic field effects in biochemical reactions involving radical pairs \cite{Steiner1989}.
-In other words, depending on the spin state of the radical pair, the chemical process will take either singlet or triplet paths, which will result in different chemical yields.
+In other words, depending on the spin state of the radical pair, the chemical process will take either singlet or triplet paths, resulting in different chemical yields.